SagedaMason/SagedaMason/README.md

 - 👋 Hi, I’m @SagedaMason
-- 👀 I’m interested in data analytics, science, visualization and engineering.
+- 👀 I’m interested in Data Analytics, Science, Education, Visualization and Machine Learning.
-- 🌱 I’m currently learning SQL and Tableau
+- 🌱 I hold a Bachelors Degree in Math & Physics.
+I have certifications in Cybersecurity & Data Privacy, Teaching, & Applied Machine Learning.
+I'm a technology enthusiast, digital tools geek, & self taught coder.
-- 💞️ I’m looking to collaborate on any project where I can gain valuable knowledge and experience within the field of Technical Sciences and Computational
-Mathematics that supports development of advanced skills and overall company missions, goals and objectives.
+- 💞️ I'm excited to share my profolio & journey with you all.
+Also, I'm seeking opportunities to collaborate on any project where I can gain valuable knowledge and experience within the field of Technical Sciences and Computational Mathematics that supports the development of your company's missions, goals and objectives.
 - 📫 How to reach me masonsageda@gmail.com

 <!---